leonardotandeli/error-pages/README.md

 # Error Pages  #
 Simple and pretty html error pages to replace the standard text error pages that come with any webserver.

+## Info ##
+Unbranded and generic informational text for the user Based on Bootstrap

 ## Features ##
 * Static html pages